-An athlete with an AOE time and place must retain his relative order when compared with the other athletes having an Automatic Officiating Equipment time and place within that event.
+An Athlete with an AOE time and place must retain their relative order when compared with the other Athletes having an AOE time and place within that Event.

-An athlete not having an AOE place but having an AOE time will establish his relative order by comparing his AOE time with the AOE times of the other athlete.
+An Athlete not having an AOE place but having an AOE time will establish their relative order by comparing their AOE time with the AOE times of the other Athlete.

-An athlete having neither an AOE place nor an AOE time shall establish his relative order by the time recorded by the Semi-Automatic Equipment or by three (3) digital watches.
+An Athlete having neither an AOE place nor an AOE time shall establish their relative order by the time recorded by the semi-automatic equipment or by watches.